faucetsdn/udmi/docs/specs/sequences/discovery.md

 There are four phases that a discovery system can be in, as reported by the appropriate _state_ block.

 * `stopped`: There is no scan activity, either passive, active, or scheduled.
-* `passive`: The system is passively monitoring for devics on the network.
+* `passive`: The system is passively monitoring for devices on the network.
 * `pending`: The system has a future active scan scheduled.
 * `active`: There is currently an active scan in progress.